 They’ve got a tooth and it looks super cute.
 But hang on, now you need to look after it.
 Here’s our guide…

-There’s no need to wait for your baby to have a full set of gnashers.
-Start looking after them as soon as the first one appears by brushing twice a day, just like you do your own.
-It is important to keep their teeth healthy from day one.
+There’s no need to wait for your baby to have a full set of teeth.
+As you're sure they are teething, give them a toothbrush to chew on and start building brushing into their day.
 Hopefully, your baby will think it is all a new, fun game you are playing.

-Milk teeth play an important role in the alignment and spacing of your little one’s permanent teeth (Community Practitioner, 2011).
+Milk teeth play an important role in the alignment and spacing of your little one’s permanent teeth (Community Practitioner, 2011), as well as for eating and speaking (Vittoba Setty and Srinivasan, 2016; American Dental Association, 2022).
 Think of them as important placeholders.

 Baby and toddler toothbrushes

-At first it might be easier to clean their teeth with a piece of clean cloth on your finger (Family Lives, 2018).
+At first it might be easier to clean their teeth with a piece of clean cloth on your finger (Oral Health Foundation, 2018).
 Or a handy finger toothbrush, usually made of silicone, might be easier to control to begin with.

 Manufacturers of electric toothbrushes advise parents that these are only suitable once your child is three years old.
-So stick to a manual one before then.
+So stick to a manual one for now.

 Baby and toddler toothpaste

 When it comes to brushing your child’s teeth, pick a specific kids’ toothpaste, as adult toothpastes might contain too much fluoride.
-It should still contain at least 1,000ppm (parts per million) of fluoride though as this helps prevent and control decay (NHS Choices, 2018).
+It should still contain at least 1,000ppm (parts per million) of fluoride though as this helps prevent and control decay (NHS, 2018).

-Increase this once they are between three and six years old to a pea-sized amount (NHS Choices, 2016).
+Increase this once they are between three and six years old to a pea-sized amount (NHS, 2018).

-How to brush their teeth, and how often
+How to brush baby teeth, and how often

 - A helping hand: For babies, sit them on your knee and rest their head against your chest while you brush their teeth.
 When they’re older, stand behind them and tilt their head backwards.